Interval Graphs are Reconstructible: Preliminaries

 \section{Preliminaries}

 All graphs in this paper are finite and without loops or parallel edges.
 Let $G$ be a graph.
 We denote the vertex set and the edge set of $G$ by $V(G)$ and $E(G)$, respectively.
 The~\emph{order} of~$G$ is~$|V(G)|$.
 By~$\maxdeg(G)$ we denote the maximum degree of~$G$.
 We set $\Vmaxdeg(G)\coloneqq \{v\in V(G)\colon \deg_G(v) = \maxdeg(G) \}$.
-For two disjoint vertex subsets~$U$ and~$W$ of~$G$ we denote the set of edges with one end in $U$ and the other end in~$W$ by $E(U,W)$.
+For two disjoint vertex subsets~$U$ and~$W$ of~$G$, we denote the set of edges with one end in $U$ and the other end in~$W$ by $E(U,W)$.
 We use~``$\leftmset$'' and~``$\rightmset$'' to indicate multisets.

-\paragraph*{Neighborhoods and neighborhood partitions.} By~$N_G(v)\coloneqq \{w\in V(G)\colon \{v,w\} \in E(G) \}$ and~$N_G[v]\coloneqq N_G(v)\cup \{v\}$ we denote the \emph{open} and \emph{closed neighborhood} of~$v$, respectively.
-For a set $S \subseteq V(G)$ the set $N_G[S] \coloneqq \bigcup_{s \in S} N_G[s]$ is the \emph{closed neighborhood} of~$S$, $N_G(S) \coloneqq N_G[S] \setminus S$ is the \emph{open neighborhood} of~$S$, and we set~$\NTwo{G}{S}\coloneqq V(G) \setminus N_G[S]$ as the complement of the closed neighborhood.
+\paragraph*{Neighborhoods and neighborhood partitions.} By~$N_G(v)\coloneqq \{w\in V(G)\colon \{v,w\} \in E(G) \}$ and~$N_G[v]\coloneqq N_G(v)\cup \{v\}$, we denote the \emph{open} and \emph{closed neighborhood} of~$v$, respectively.
+For a set $S \subseteq V(G)$, the set $N_G[S] \coloneqq \bigcup_{s \in S} N_G[s]$ is the \emph{closed neighborhood} of~$S$, $N_G(S) \coloneqq N_G[S] \setminus S$ is the \emph{open neighborhood} of~$S$, and we set~$\NTwo{G}{S}\coloneqq V(G) \setminus N_G[S]$ as the complement of the closed neighborhood.
 We define Note that $\partition_G(S)$ is an ordered partition of $V(G)$.
 A vertex~$v$ of~$G$ is \emph{universal} if $N_G[v] = V(G)$.

 \paragraph{Twin equivalence classes.} Let~$G$ be a graph and let~$u$ and~$v$ be two vertices of~$G$.
 If~$N_G(u) = N_G(v)$, then $u$ and $v$ are \emph{true twins}.
 If $N_G[u] = N_G[v]$, then $u$ and $v$ are \emph{false twins}.
 If $u$ and $v$ are true or false twins, we say that $u$ and $v$ are \emph{twins}.
 Note that true twins are non-adjacent and false twins are adjacent.
-The relation which contains all pairs of twins in~$G$ is an equivalence relation and the equivalence classes are called \emph{twin equivalence classes}.
+The relation which consists of all vertex pairs that are twins in~$G$ is an equivalence relation and the equivalence classes are called \emph{twin equivalence classes}.